helix-editor/helix/book/src/keymap.md

 ## Normal mode

 Normal mode is the default mode when you launch helix.
-Return to it from other modes by typing `Escape`.
+You can return to it from other modes by pressing the `Escape` key.

 ### Movement